meyympn-hub/DMS-V-Analysis/README.md

 # DMS V Oral Health Analysis

-This repository contains the analysis pipeline used for my MSc Epidemiology thesis at Charité – Universitätsmedizin Berlin.
+This repository contains the analysis pipeline used for my master's thesis in Epidemiology at Charité – Universitätsmedizin Berlin.

-## Research question

-Assessing the burden of oral diseases in Germany using data from the Fifth German Oral Health Study (DMS V).

-## Objectives
+## Methodology

-- Dental caries prevalence
-- Periodontitis prevalence
-- Edentulism prevalence
-- Burden of disease estimation (YLD)
-- Comparison with Global Burden of Disease estimates
+This study analyses nationally representative, cross-sectional oral health data collected by the Institute of German Dentists (IDZ) as part of the Fifth German Oral Health Study (DMS V) study conducted from 2013 to 2014.
+The data consists of clinical oral health examinations and socio-demographic information for predefined age groups.
+Prevalence of carious disease, periodontitis, and edentulism was estimated using standardized clinical indices.
+Disease burden was quantified as Years Lived with Disability (YLDs), applying disability weights and severity distributions from the GBD framework.
+Estimates were stratified by age and sex, weighted to reflect the German population and compared with corresponding GBD estimates.

-## Software
+## Software used

 - Stata
 - R